aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 }
 ```
 Wait for account handler to run.
 It runs once every 5 minutes.
 You'll know that it's completed when the account status
-is listed as `COMPLETED` in DDB.
+is listed as `CURRENT` in DDB.
 You can find cloudwatch logs for the account handler in the `Main account`.
 It's at `aws/lambda/swb-<stage>-<awsRegionShortName>-accountHandlerLambda`

 # Test the API